Touching Base Inc Feedback and Complaints Policy 2010 (as amended 7th August 2020)

 - A “Dispute” is a pursued unresolved complaint

-Right to make an Informal Complaint:
+Right to make a complaint:

 - Touching Base Inc. will continue to provide services where appropriate, throughout the resolution of a complaint.

 - The complainant should contact Touching Base Inc. either in writing, via e-mail or by phone and outline / lodge their complaint.

 - If the complainant wishes to make the complaint in person, they will need to contact Touching Base Inc. to organise a suitable time [see end of page for contact details].

 - The complainant will be informed of the complaints process and the next available Touching Base Inc. Committee meeting, where the complaint will be tabled for resolution.

 - If a client with disability requires assistance with communication or they require an interpreter, Touching Base encourages them to seek the support of an interpreter or advocacy services.
 A list of Disability Advocacy Services in NSW & ACT is provided as Appendix A.